mobidic/Captain-ACHAB/README.md

 - **Single window interpretation** : All needed informations for variants biological interpretation are accessible (Quality data, genotype, variant localization, general population frequency, in silico splice and missense predictions, clinical human disease association ...) with multi-dimensional display (colors, on hover commentary).

-- **Ranked and prioritized variants** : Variants are sorted and ranked by the [MoBiDiC Prioritization Algorithm](https://github.com/mobidic/MPA/) with additional ranking rules depending gene knowledge (pLI) and phenotypes (HPO and [Phenolyzer](https://github.com/WGLab/phenolyzer)).
+- **Ranked and prioritized variants** : Variants are sorted and ranked by the [MoBiDiC Prioritization Algorithm](https://github.com/mobidic/MPA/) with additional ranking rules depending gene knowledge (Gnomad [LOEUF](https://www.biorxiv.org/content/biorxiv/early/2019/01/30/531210.full.pdf) ) and phenotypes (HPO and [Phenolyzer](https://github.com/WGLab/phenolyzer)).

 - **Mode of inheritance** : Multiples sheets are created depending on assumed mode of inheritance (Autosomal recessive, Autosomal Dominant, Compound Heterozygous, de novo with the --trio option).

-- **Selection of gene panels** : --candidates option create a specific sheet with your gene of interests.
+- **Selection of gene panels** : --candidates option create a specific sheet with your genes of interests.

 - **CNV implementation** : --cnvGeneList option let you add CNV list from your CNV caller into Captain Achab.
 We recommand to use [MoLLuDiC](https://github.com/mobidic/MoLLuDiC/) or [MobiCNV](https://github.com/mobidic/MobiDL) for CNV calling with a output ready for Captain Achab.
 ![CNV](img/cnv-achab.png)